Jesse Graves

 No matter how mild the day in yard and field,

-howling wind topped that ridge and shook tall trees.
+howling wind topped the ridge and shook tall trees.

-My cousins and I kept our eyes sharp, scanning
+My cousins and I kept eyes and ears peeled

-for any movement that might freeze us up,
+for some movement that might cause us to freeze,

-for any sound that could be a hushed lullaby,
+any sound that could signal a hushed weep,

 Jesse Graves is the author of five poetry collections, including Tennessee Landscape with Blighted Pine, and a collection of essays, Said-Songs: Essays on Poetry and Place.
 His work received the James Still Award for Writing about the Appalachian South from the Fellowship of Southern Writers.